 Spinal stenosis affects both men and women over the age of 50 years.
 However, it can occur in young people born with a narrow spinal canal, or those who suffer a spinal injury.

 The normal vertebral canal provides adequate room for the spinal cord.
 With spinal canal narrowing, there is pressure on the spinal nerves and ligament stretching.
 This results from degenerative aging, as well as acquired conditions.
 When surfaces of vertebral bone project out of alignment, they can produce pain.
-When facet joints thicken, and bone spurs occur, this decreases the neural foramen, which is the space available for nerve roots.
+When facet joints thicken, and bone spurs occur due to arthritis, this decreases the neural foramen, which is the space available for nerve roots.
 Pain occurs from impingement on these nerves.

 Spinal stenosis is diagnosed by: